 Aodh de Blácam was a literary but also polemical journalist and politician who spent much of his career based in Dublin but took a close interest in Ulster and in 1938 produced a rather extraordinary book on the province, notable for its genuine knowledge about and affection for both land and people, while laced throughout with what would be generously describable as the fanaticism of a convert as well as glaring factual errors.

-De Blácam was born Hugh Saunders Blackham in London; his father was an apothecary from Newry; in fact from a family long established there.
-(The hibernicisation of his full name was Aodh Sandrach de Blácam).
+De Blácam was n fact born Harold (not Hugh) Saunders Blackham in London; his father was an apothecary from Newry; in fact from a family long established there.
+(The hibernicisation of his full name was later changed to Aodh Sandrach de Blácam).
 Most of the family remained in Ulster: one cousin was Surgeon General to the (British) army in Ireland and who later helped finance de Blácam’s edition of poetry by a common ancestor, while another cousin was a novelist and genealogist to whom de Blácam dedicated his biography of Wolfe Tone.
 The Blackhams were fundamentalist Protestants, ut Aodh reacted strongly against this and would later write of his belief (if that was what it was) that St John kept a sympathetic watching eye on the 1916 Easter Rising.
 He got to know the Belfast-born journalist Robert Lynd, also a Protestant but, untypically though not unknown, was an Irish Republican and Sinn Feiner; also, de Blácam was influenced by Lynd’s vaguely socialist views.
 De Blácam moved to Ireland permanently in 1914, living variously in Donegal, Dublin, and in County Louth, so near the Ulster border that he was kept awake at night by cattle smugglers.
 Though he was privately not entirely approving of this, when he came to write his book on Ulster he was not in the least critical, even telling the reader a trick or two for more secure smuggling.
 He came to regard the Louth-south Armagh area as one, and was scathing, or at least satirical, about the (effectively) international border running through it.

 De Blácam’s written output ranged widely, from manifestos for Sinn Fein, through writing for children, to newspaper columns.
 The latter activity itself ranged from nakedly political propagandising and opinionating, through writing for ultramontane Catholic publications, to a light-hearted column which he wrote under the nom de plume, “Roddy the Rover” and in which he shared with his readers his great affection for all parts of Ireland.
 He wrote this column for over 15 years before the newspaper sacked him for blatantly political reasons.
 He also produced translations, drama, and a highly erudite book, Gaelic Literature Surveyed.